srobo/docs/simulator/index.md

 You need to download and install [Webots](https://cyberbotics.com/#download) (the download is around 300MB).
 This is the platform we run our simulation in.

-Only versions "R2022b" and "R2023a" of Webots are supported.
+Versions "R2022b" and "R2023a" of Webots are supported.
+*Note*: versions of the simulation prior to sr2023.3 did not support Webots "R2023a".

 #### Python Version